kibertoad/better-fd-slicer/README.md

 ##### 'close'

-Emitted when fd-slicer closes the file descriptor due to `autoClose`.
+Emitted when FdSlicer closes the file descriptor due to `autoClose`.
 Never emitted if created from a buffer.

 ## Credits